Layers of gooey coconut and rich German chocolate cake make up this scrumptious earthquake cake recipe. It’s one of my favorite simple desserts!

 I’ve always said that if a recipe comes from one of my grandma’s old church cookbooks, it’s probably a winner.
 This easy earthquake cake recipe is a perfect example of my unflawed philosophy.

+When it comes to this earthquake cake, I’m just totally smitten.
 I mean, just look at those delicious layers and that gooey coconut bottom layer?
 I’m officially a pretty big fan of earthquake cake, apparently, because I simply can’t get enough of this decadent dessert.

 Earthquake Cake Recipe